medomics/medomics_NatCancer/Demo_NLP/README.md

 # Demo - NLP

-This section is used to run and test the code that produce the NLP experiments of current Figure 6 of the manuscript.
+This section is used to run a demo experiment associated to current Figure 6 of the manuscript.

 ## Prerequisites
 * MAC or Linux operating systems (tested on CentOS Linux release 7.6.1810).